Understanding Black-box Predictions via Influence Functions: Related work

 Our case study is email spam classification, which relies on user-provided labels and is also vulnerable to adversarial attack \citep{biggio2011label}.
 We flipped the labels of a random 10\% of the training data and then simulated manually inspecting a fraction of the training points, correcting them if they had been flipped.
 Using influence functions to prioritize the training points to inspect allowed us to repair the dataset (Fig \ref{fig:spam}, blue) without checking too many points, outperforming the baselines of checking points with the highest train loss (Fig \ref{fig:spam}, green) or at random (Fig \ref{fig:spam}, red).
 No method had access to the test data.

-\section{Related Work}
+\section{Related work}

-The use of influence-based diagnostics originated in statistics in the 70s and 80s, driven by seminal papers by Cook and others \citep{cook1977detection, cook1980influence, cook1982residuals}, though similar ideas appeared even earlier in other forms, e.g., the infinitesimal jackknife \citep{jaeckel1972infinitesimal}.
-Earlier work focused on removing training points from linear models, with later work extending this to more general models and a wider variety of perturbations \citep{cook1986assessment, thomas1990assessing, chatterjee1986influential, wei1998generalized}.
-Most of this prior work focused on experiments with small datasets, e.g., $n=24$ and $p=10$ in \citet{cook1980influence}, with special attention therefore paid to exact solutions, or if not possible, characterizations of the error terms.
+The use of influence-based diagnostics originated in statistics in the 70s, driven by the seminal papers of \citet{hampel1974influence} and \citet{jaeckel1972infinitesimal} (where it was called the infinitesimal jackknife).
+It was further developed in the book by \citet{hampel1986robust} and many other contemporary papers \citep{cook1977detection, cook1980influence, pregibon1981logistic, cook1982residuals}.
+Earlier work focused on removing training points from linear models, with later work extending this to more general models and a wider variety of perturbations \citep{hampel1986robust, cook1986assessment, thomas1990assessing, chatterjee1986influential, wei1998generalized}.
+Prior work mostly focused on experiments with small datasets, e.g., $n=24$ and $p=10$ in \citet{cook1980influence}, and thus paid special attention to exact solutions, or if not possible, characterizations of the error terms.

-Influence functions have not been used much in the ML literature, with some exceptions. \citet{christmann2004robustness, debruyne2008model, liu2014efficient} use influence functions to study model robustness and to do fast cross-validation in kernel methods. \citet{wojnowicz2016sketching} uses matrix sketching to estimate Cook's distance, which is closely related to influence; they focus on prioritizing training points for human attention and derive methods specific to generalized linear models.
+Influence functions have not been used much in the ML literature, with some exceptions. \citet{christmann2004robustness, debruyne2008model, liu2014efficient} use influence functions to study model robustness and to do fast cross-validation in kernel methods. \citet{wojnowicz2016sketching} use matrix sketching to estimate Cook's distance, which is closely related to influence; they focus on prioritizing training points for human attention and derive methods specific to generalized linear models. \citet{kabra2015understanding} define a different notion of influence that is specialized to finite hypothesis classes.

 As noted in Section \ref{sec:dataset-poisoning}, our training-set attack is mathematically equivalent to an approach first explored by \citet{biggio2012poisoning} in the context of SVMs, with follow-up work extending the framework and applying it to linear and logistic regression \citep{mei2015teaching}, topic modeling \citep{mei2015security}, and collaborative filtering \citep{li2016data}.
 These papers derived the attack directly from the KKT conditions without considering influence, though for continuous data, the end result is equivalent.
 Influence functions additionally let us consider attacks on discrete data (Section \ref{sec:approach-input}), but we have not tested this empirically.
 Our work connects the literature on training-set attacks with work on ``adversarial examples'' \cite{goodfellow2015explaining, moosavi2016deepfool}, visually-imperceptible perturbations on test inputs.